SXR3015/DDHI-HA-MMCAM-for-multi-modal-MRI/README.md

 test.py

 ## generate the avtivation map in multi-modal MRI
-### replace the py files in initial torchcam with the files in torcham filefolder in this respority, including
+### replace the py files in initial torchcam with the files in method folder in this respority, including
 activation.py
 core.py
 ### run test.py
 test.py
+### results
+see the images folder